Want to make America great again?

 America is great because we are a salad bowl of different people from all over the world (and different generations within this country) trying to live out our dreams together.
 It is not about us vs them, but us and us and us, etc… Believe in your fellow humans and fellowship together in your neighborhood, your city, your state.
 The more citizens you can reach across the aisle and connect with, the better America gets.
-The more people you view as your “neighbor”, the greater America becomes.
+The more people you view as your “neighbor”, the greater America becomes.5) Give your resources.

 Donate to your local church, nonprofit organization, or charity.
 To whom much is given, much is expected.
 With great power comes great responsibility.
 Upper class-men may give thousands and millions but middle class and working class Americans can always give something.
 If not much then give little, but just give.

 Read your history, U.S. history, and world history.
 Then read alternative history, the kind that did not make it into the popular literature or standard textbooks.
 Then read what has not been written, by observing quietly the people around you.
 Educate others and be educated by others.
 Learn all the time.
 Current affairs are made up of human beings who are not very different from people long deceased.
 Get engaged civically if that is your passion.
 Fight for a just cause, but keep connecting with your fellow countrymen to make your cause true and your politics far reaching.